AxelFohney/master-CalmMind/README.md

 - v1.0.0: Initial Python command-line version
 - v1.1.0: Added web-based version with improved UI

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## 🙏 Acknowledgments

 - Inspired by the classic Mastermind board game